neovarier/traffic_sign_classification/writeup.md

 To equalize the histogram, the number of images of classes with lesser data are increased.
 I have increased their number by applying rotation and translation.
-This brings variability in the dataset for those classes.
+I have tried to increase image count of the classes with less image to come close to the class with highest images This brings variability in the dataset for those classes.
 These operations are chosen as to simulate real world scenario as the images could be captured from various locations and orientations on the road.